ameba23/harddrive-party-legacy/README.md

 - if you want to set a username and password for http basic auth, use options `--basicAuthUser username --basicAuthPassword password`
 - You can also set these options permanently in the config file, which by default is at `~/.metadb/config.yml`.
 For example to set the host, add the line: `host: 1.2.3.4`

+### Development

+Clone the repository, install with `yarn` or `npm i`, and run with:

+`DEBUG=metadb* ./cli.js start --test`.

+This will log debugging information and put downloaded files in the configuration directory.

+To clear all application data and start fresh:

+`rm -rf ~/.metadb`

 ### Roadmap

-- Commenting and stars - write comments about particular files - back end implemented, front end partially implemented
+- Commenting and stars - write comments about particular files - back end implemented, front end partially implemented.
 - wall messages - encrypted messages only viewable by people who know a swarm key - giving a 'message board' for each swarm.
-Back end partially implemented.
+Partially implemented.
 - allow lists - only connect to particular peers for a given swarm, creating closed groups.
 Implemented at the protocol level only.
 - private messages and invites - send encrypted messages to a particular peer or invite a particular peer to another swarm.
 Implemented at protocol level only.